-Ana: I know.
-And the other thing that I consumed was the last book in the Daniel José Older trilogy and it was called Battle Hill Bolero.
-And I had no idea it was a trilogy, I thought it was like a series!
-Like, you know, the Toby Daye series that goes on forever, and I was reading it and I was like “This seems very final…?”
-And then at the end of it, there was the acknowledgements, this is the end of this trilogy and I was like “What, MotherFUCKER, noooooo!”
+The other thing that I consumed was the last book in the Daniel José Older trilogy and it was called Battle Hill Bolero.
+And I had no idea it was a trilogy!
+I thought it was like a series!
+You know, the Toby Daye series that goes on forever, and I was reading it and I was like, “This seems very final…?”
+Then at the end of it there was the acknowledgements that this is the end of this trilogy and I was like, “What, motherfucker, noooooo!”
 I love this book so much!
 I want to read more!
 But apparently there won’t be any more!
 Maybe it didn’t sell enough.
 Hmmm.

-They are really really good.
-So if you like urban fantasy, if you like those books, if you like reading kick-ass amazing female character,s you should really give this series a try.
+They are really, really good.
+If you like urban fantasy, if you like those books, if you like reading kick-ass amazing female characters—you should really give this series a try.
 The first one, Half Resurrection Blues doesn’t have a lot of female characters, and then it gets really really awesome in the second and the third ones.

 The other book that I just finished reading this morning is a middle-grade one that comes out in February, and I loved it.
-It’s very cute, very um… Uh… What’s the word I’m looking for?
+It’s very cute, very um…what’s the word I’m looking for?
 Maybe delightful?
 It’s about chocolate and dragons.
 It’s about a dragon that is turned into a human and she just loves hot chocolate so much.
-And it’s called The Dragon With the Chocolate Heart by Stephanie Burgis, and it is really really really cute.
+And it’s called The Dragon With the Chocolate Heart by Stephanie Burgis, and it is really, really, really cute.

-And the last thing I want to talk about is a new show on Netflix that I watching last night, literally I watched two episodes and I’m already completely in love with it and it’s called One Day At A Time, and it follows a Latino family.
+The last thing I want to talk about is a new show on Netflix that I watching last night.
+Literally, I watched two episodes and I’m already completely in love with it and it’s called One Day At A Time, and it follows a Latino family.
 They are Cubans!
 The grandmother is Cuban and everybody else is Cuban-American and it’s hilarious.
-It also has a lot of conversations about racism and feminism because the youngest girl in the family, she’s fifteen years old and she’s like, she’s a feminist and she talks to her grandmother — it’s just, it’s amazing, it’s just really really good.
+It also has a lot of conversations about racism and feminism.
+The youngest girl in the family, she’s fifteen years old and she’s like, she’s a feminist and she talks to her grandmother—it’s amazing.
+It’s just really, really good.
 It’s with Rita Moreno as the grandmother.
 So those are my picks!
 How about you, Renay?

 Renay: Well, my first book of the year was Parable of the Sower by Octavia Butler.
 This is a novel about the apocalypse, basically.
 It’s about the social system falling over and people having to kill to survive and living in locked communities.
 It was way different than I imagined it would be.
 But I still liked it?
 I’m still thinking about it.
 It’s my first Octavia Butler that I’ve ever read!